DevX-Cipher/WinToMacApps/README.md

 cmake --build .
 ```

-If everything is set up correctly, you’ll get a Mach-O executable (`hello`) that can run on macOS.
+If everything is set up correctly, you’ll get Mach-O executables that can run on macOS.

 ---

 ## Verifying the Output

-Transfer the `hello` binary to a Mac and run:
+Transfer the generated binaries to a Mac and run:

 ```bash
 ./hello